 - MYTH: Nuclear reactors may undergo a nuclear explosion killing tens of thousands of people. - FACT: Civilian nuclear power plants in the U.S. never contain a supercritical mass of fissionable material and therefore, cannot explode even if operators tried to make them explode. - MYTH: Nuclear power plants are not safe. - FACT: 1.
 The radiation levels measured outside of the containment building of nuclear power plants are essentially the same as background radiation.
 2. There was a nuclear accident in 1986 at the Chernobyl nuclear installation in the Soviet Union that resulted in the immediate death of 28 people (mostly employees and fire fighters), the subsequent death of 19 people, and 9 deaths from thyroid cancer apparently due to the accident.
 The number of injuries due to fall-out radiation from the accident in unknown (at that time, news from the Soviet Union was highly censored).
-Predictions of numbers of injuries by UNSCEAR (United Nations Scientific Committee on the Effects of Atomic Radiation) were in excess of 4,000 but the number was disputed by the IAEA (International Atomic Energy Agency).
+Predictions of numbers of injuries by UNSCEAR (United Nations Scientific Committee on the Effects of Atomic Radiation) were in excess of 4,000 but the number was disputed by the IAEA (International Atomic Energy Agency).^{5,6}

 In either a nuclear explosion or a severe nuclear accident, a large amount of radioactive material rises into the upper atmosphere.
 At some later time, this radioactive material falls back to the earth, usually downwind from where the explosion or accident occurred.
 This material that falls back to the earth is known as fall-out.
-It is known that the fall-out from the Chernobyl accident was 30 times the fall-out from the Hiroshima and Nagasaki bombings and that 300,000 people were evacuated from the Chernobyl area.
+It is known that the fall-out from the Chernobyl accident was 30 times the fall-out from the Hiroshima and Nagasaki bombings7 and that 300,000 people were evacuated from the Chernobyl area.
 It is also known that the fall-out reached as far as Sweden because Swedish workers at a Swedish nuclear power plant began testing positive for radiation, and after a thorough check of their own plant, officials determined the radiation was coming from fall-out from the Chernobyl plant.
 The greatest threat from fall-out is to children because children are growing and developing rapidly and radiation like all toxic materials have the greatest effect on children.
-It may still be years before all the effects of the Chernobyl accident are known.
-A small area called the Chernobyl Exclusion Zone is still closed, but the rest of the fall-out area is now considered safe.
+It may still be years before all the effects of the fall-out area is now considered safe.7